-While some consider personification (“attribution of human characteristics to abstract concepts”) a stylistic fault, it is also an “innate tendency of human psychology” – meaning readers understand it right away.
-Thinking is the writer’s job.
+While some consider personification (“attribution of human characteristics to abstract concepts”) a stylistic fault, Wikipedia calls it an “innate tendency of human psychology” – meaning readers understand it without thinking too much.
+That’s a writer’s job.

 Another common example are introductions like “The paper says…” or “The report states…” It’s perfectly fine in English, everyone understands that paper doesn’t speak, and that it’s the shortest way to say it.